anttikivi/unsung-anthem/docs/cpp_style_sheet.md

 #### Accessors

-Accessor functions are also know as ‘getters’.
+Accessor functions are also known as ‘getters’.

 For `struct`s, you shouldn’t use any accessor functions as they are meant for carrying data without an invariant.
 For `class`es, use accessor functions only for members which must be read from outside the `class`.
 Avoid unnecessary accessory methods.